Semantic Relations and Deep Learning: Data

 Generative adversarial networks (GANs) have had much success in dealing with the lack of training data, because they automatically generate new data to match a small set of gold-standard annotated data.
 In this formalism, a generator is pitted against a discriminator.
 The generator tries to generate data according to an underlying (unknown) distribution, and the discriminator tries to distinguish automatically generated data from the (relatively little) gold standard data with the desired distribution.
 The generator works best when the discriminator fails; this shows that it can generate data from the desired distribution.
 While this idea is not new \cite{Schmidhuber1999}, and has been implemented for traditional learning paradigms \cite{Dalvi2004,Zhou2012}, it has proven particularly fruitful in deep learning \cite{Goodfellow2014}.

 The training of a generator and a discriminator has been applied in filtering instances for the distance supervision of relation classification .
-Here, the generator need not actually generate new instances; it can just sample the set of sentences automatically annotated for relations.
+Here, the generator need not actually generate new instances; it can just sample from the set of sentences automatically annotated for relations.
 The problem is to sample the true positives from the automatically generated noisy data.
 The discriminator is tested on a small amount of gold-standard annotated data.
-The process ``wins'' when the discriminator cannot distinguish its gold-standard true positives from the sentences selected from the automatically annotated data, according to \citeauthor{Goodfellow2014}
+According to \citeauthor{Goodfellow2014}, the process ``wins'' when the discriminator cannot distinguish between its gold-standard true positives and the sentences selected from the automatically annotated data.

 The sampling of true positives can be based on a computed probability that a given sentence contains an instance of the target relation \cite{Qin2018}; the sentences with the highest probability are passed on to the discriminator.
 Normally, a GAN's discriminator would pitch the automatically selected instances against a gold-standard annotated set. \citeauthor{Qin2018} forgo supervision.
 They assume a rough split of the automatically annotated data, based on the overlap with the source of distant supervision .
 A set $P$ of ``true positive'' data comprises sentences with both arguments of an existing relation in Freebase .
 In the sets $N^G$ and $N^D$ (negative data for the generator and the discriminator, respectively), the entities in the sentence do not appear in a relation instance in Freebase .